|

 Eowyn, had cheered him.

-And now Gimli was trying to goad the elf into regaining consciousness.
+And now Gimli was trying to goad the elf into waking.

-Or perhaps he is just enjoying being able to say what he likes
+Or perhaps he is just enjoying being able to say whatever

-with no fear of a witty retort.
-Eowyn sighed.
-"Pray to the
+he likes, with no fear of a witty retort, Eowyn thought.
+"Pray

-he has something to fight for."
-And Haldir was tentatively
+he has something to fight for..."
+Haldir was tentatively

-reaching for Eowyns hand when Aragorn burst through the
+reaching for her hand when Aragorn burst through the door, followed

 soldiers.